 The legal obligation to keep invoices for ten years also applies to electronic invoices.
 It is important to mention that electronic invoices must be stored digitally.
 Digital invoices cannot be printed out and archived in paper form.
 Furthermore, if you receive an invoice by email, then you have to also archive the email together with the actual invoice.

 One big advantage?
 A paper invoice sent to the company by post can be scanned and archived electronically.
-You can then dispose of the original paper invoice, provided that you ensure permanent format readability (e.g. TIFF or PDF/A).
+You can then dispose the original paper invoice, provided that the format is permanently legible (e.g. TIFF or PDF/A).

 Invoices by email